Belgium National Football Team Logo

 Belgium National Football Team: Brand overview

-The 1930s and 1940s were challenging for the “Red Devils,” as the team struggled to make a significant impact internationally.
-However, the 1960s heralded a new era of promise with a “golden generation” featuring players like Paul Van Himst and Jan Mulder.
-In 1972, Belgium secured an impressive third place at the UEFA European Championship, trailing only West Germany and the Soviet Union.
+The 1930s and 1940s were harder, as Belgium struggled to turn early promise into stable international results.
+A new stage appeared in the 1960s, when players such as Paul Van Himst and Jan Mulder gave the team a stronger profile.
+In 1972, Belgium finished third at the UEFA European Championship, behind West Germany and the Soviet Union.

 Meaning and History